Plasma recombination

 Plasma recombination is a process by which positive ions of a plasma capture a free (energetic) electron and combine with electrons or negative ions to form new neutral atoms (gas).
 The process of recombination can be described as the reverse of ionization, whereby conditions allow the plasma to evert to a gas.
 Recombination is an exothermic process, meaning that the plasma releases some of its internal energy, usually in the form of heat.
 Except for plasma composed of pure hydrogen (or its isotopes), there may also be multiply charged ions.
 Therefore, a single electron capture results in decrease of the ion charge, but not necessarily in a neutral atom or molecule.

-Recombination usually takes place in the whole volume of a plasma (volume recombination), although in some cases it is confined to some special region of it.
+Recombination usually takes place in the whole volume of a plasma (volume recombination), although in some cases it is confined to some region of the volume.
 Each kind of reaction is called a recombining mode and their individual rates are strongly affected by the properties of the plasma such as its energy (heat), density of each species, pressure and temperature of the surrounding environment.